paramsingh/notes/vault/math.kraft-inequality.md

 true for $K'$ and $K''$

-we join these trees adding a factor of two
+we join these trees, increasing length of each node by one, adding a factor of two to the denominator.

 $$
-K'/2 + K''/2 <= 1
+K'/2 + K''/2 \leq 1
 $$